RGV family files $20M lawsuit against SpaceX after fatal car accident

 As they drove on Highway 4, they crashed into an 18-wheeler that was stalled outside the SpaceX facility, resulting in the death of husband and father, Carlos Javier Venegas, 35.

-Venegas’ Wife Lucienn Venegas, and three children, who are minors, suffered injuries to their spines and legs.
+Venegas’ Wife Lucinne Venegas, and three children, who are minors, suffered injuries to their spines and legs.

 The autopsy reported Venegas’ cause of death was “blunt force trauma caused by motor vehicle accident.”